asjad895/Signle-Pixel-Locate/README.md

 To train the model, run the following command:

-- **Notes** -
+- **Notes**
-- i trained on kaggle due to RAM and GPU .so i have not tested on it my local env with full dataset
+- I trained on kaggle due to RAM and GPU .so i have not tested on it my local env with full dataset
 - for running on local machine adapt code like file path and import helping function dataset
 - ```python -m Pipeline.pipeline.py```
 - ```python -m Pipeline.train.py``` or ```python Pipeline.test.py``` for individual running(before that must run ```python -m Pipeline.Data_loading.py``` and ```python -m Pipeline.Data_preprocessing.py```) u can run notebook for experiment how model is trained